SteveBarnett/Remixing/_thinking/harmonising-experience.md

 - Part of harmonising is celebrating and including differences
 - My role is harmonising with what's already here
 - There's no formula for answering "what's right?", but there is a mood, a rhythm
-- Remember that we use language to discuss things (like consciousness), which is a human invention, inherent;y human-biased
+- Remember that we use language to discuss things (like consciousness), which is a human invention, inherently human-biased